1996 - Me Against The World pt. 2 (Euthanasia Supreme)

 • Jan. - April '96 : second Death Row solo album sessions, almost entirely produced by Johnny J !!!

-• It's Me Against The World, part 2 !
-After the release of the gangsta Bay Area oriented rap party of All Eyez On Me, and following the departure of his stepbrother Mopreme and the deadlock of his supergroup projects Thug Life Volume II and Thug Pound, 2Pac wanted - according to his words - his new solo project to have very few featured artists, to be more introspective, political and positive about women, an album about the true Tupac, his panther origin, his blues & soul background... in the veins of Me Against The World.
+• After the release of the gangsta Bay Area oriented rap party album All Eyez On Me, 2Pac wanted - according to his words - his new solo project to have very few featured artists, to be more introspective, political and positive about women, an album about the true Tupac, his panther origin, his blues & soul background... in the veins of Me Against The World.

-• "Euthanasia" was the title given by 2Pac at the end of that sequence when it finally turned into an Outlawz' album.
-We chose to add "Supreme" because the concept of the album is similar in many ways to the prison drafts with that title in 1995, and because of the jazz musical vibe, a nod to the famous John Coltrane's album.
+• "Euthanasia" is the title given by 2Pac at the top end of that sequence when the thing turned into a 2Pac+Outlawz album.
+This is the perfect title because the concept is similar in many ways to the prison drafts with that title in 1995.
+We add "Supreme" like some of them, because of the jazz musical vibe : it makes a wonderful nod to the famous John Coltrane's album.

 • What happened ?
 The 19th of April, 2Pac was announcing his forthcoming album to Sway...
-Is it because key tracks couldn't make the final tracklist (sample issues, tracks sold to Hammer and Syke, Big Syke signing in another label) ?
+Is it because key tracks couldn't make the final cut (sample issues, tracks sold to Hammer and Syke, Big Syke signing in another label) ?
 Is it because 2Pac was taken back by his demons of dissing and chose to make the mafioso Outlawz album with the infamous "Hit 'Em Up" instead ?
 Is it because 2Pac wanted to invest his efforts into Gridlock'd soundtrack project ?
+Or simply because Johnny J didn't come back to the studios to work on the project, disappointed about the royalties he got from All Eyez On Me ?

-• Amaru posthumous compilation Until The End of Time could be considered as the closest attempt to respect that project (with 12 tracks from it - many others being in Better Dayz).
+• Posthumous compilation Until The End of Time could be considered as the closest attempt to respect that project (with 12 tracks from it - many others being in Better Dayz).

-• Sources : handwritten tracklists, DAT PO266461, Tape, interview with Sway
+• Sources : handwritten tracklists, DAT PO266461, Demo Tape, interview with Sway

 Michael O'Neill for New York Times (Jan.
 96, the 14th)